JSON to CSV Converter – Turn JSON Arrays into Spreadsheets

 How are arrays within JSON objects handled?

-You can choose to stringify arrays (convert to text), separate them into multiple columns, or ignore them entirely.
-Stringify is most common for preserving data.
+You can choose to stringify arrays (convert to text), separate them into multiple columns with pipes, or ignore them entirely.
+Stringify is most common for preserving data integrity.

 What delimiters are supported?